-In addition to Dr. Capps’ broad healthcare experience, he has conducted economic analysis for investigations and cases involving a variety of industries such as airlines, semiconductors, newspapers, online content providers, and agriculture.
+In addition to Dr. Capps’ broad healthcare experience, he has conducted economic analysis for investigations and cases involving a variety of industries such as airlines, software, semiconductors, newspapers, cable TV and media, and online content providers.
 Dr. Capps has also provided economic consulting services to corporations on business and strategy issues.

 PhD, Economics, Northwestern University

 - Retained on behalf of defendants in In re Thomas Jefferson University and Albert Einstein Healthcare Network as the Federal Trade Commission sought to enjoin their proposed merger.

 - On behalf of the defendant and the intervenor in 21st Century Oncology v.
 State of Florida and Dr. Michael Katin (US District Court for the Northern District of Florida), submitted expert reports regarding the economic literature on high concentration in the supply of physician services in geographic areas corresponding with or similar to counties.

 - On behalf of UnitedHealth’s health services subsidiary Optum in its acquisition of DaVita Medical Group, assisted with presentations and submissions to the Federal Trade Commission and several state Attorney General offices addressing potential horizontal and vertical concerns arising from the proposed transaction.

 - Testified before the US Senate Subcommittee on Antitrust, Competition Policy, and Consumer Rights on competitive implications of vertical consolidation in the healthcare industry.

 - Retained by the Department of Justice to evaluate the competitive effects of Sinclair Broadcast Group's proposed acquisition of Tribune Media.